HB9HUS/ham-activity/README.md

 * /regions: lists all known regions
 * /frequency/FREQ-HZ: finds callsigns at that frequency (in Hz).
 Uses +/- 200Hz

+## Simple UI
+A simple UI for the region details can be called on http://localhost:8000/ui/?region=EU

 ## Logging
-You can set log level by setting the environement variable RUST\_LOG
+You can set log level by setting the environement variable RUST\_LOG. p.ex.:
+  RUST_LOG=debug cargo run

 ## Regions
 The file containing region to prefix mapping (./data/dxcc.json) is created from